 Does HighYa remove reviews?

-Not Always.
+Not Always but sometimes.
 We respect your opinion.
 However, a review may be removed if it does not comply with our guidelines (e.g.: includes hate speech, profanity, etc.), if it is proven to be exaggerated or untrue, contains plagiarism, appears to be fake/spammy, and/or is not relevant to the topic.

 Finally, in certain instances, if we do discover at a later point that a certain review we've already published actually turns out to be non-genuine and non-truthful, we do reserve the right to remove it from our website.

 Does HighYa Review Every Single Review and Comment submitted to the website?

 Does HighYa edit any reviews or comments before publishing?